Hashi-corp/Hashi-corp/README.md

 # 💫 About Me:
-An ECE engineer working on smart data pipelines and building full fledged ML products.
-Working on embedded system products as a hobbyist.
+An ECE engineer working on building smart data pipelines and full fledged ML products.
+Embedded system design is my side quest.

 # 🌐 Socials: